High-Precision Dichotomous Image Segmentation via Depth Integrity-Prior and Fine-Grained Patch Strategy: Experiments and Results

 \subsection{Implementation Details}

-All experiments were conducted on a RTX-4090 using PyTorch.
+All experiments were conducted on an RTX-4090.
 We used a Swin-B \cite{swin} backbone pre-trained on ImageNet-21K \cite{imagenet21k}.
 For training, all input images were resized to $1024^2$.
-We applied standard data augmentations, including random horizontal flipping, rotation, color jitter, and random cropping.
+We applied standard data augmentations, including random horizontal flipping, rotation and color jitter.
 The model was trained for 100 epochs using the AdamW optimizer with the learning rate of $1\times10^{-5}$ and a batch size of 1.

-We generate pseudo-depth maps using three official versions of DAM-v2 \cite{depth_anything_v2} (Small 24M, Base 97M, and Large 335M).
+We generate pseudo-depth maps using three versions of DAM-v2 \cite{depth_anything_v2} (Small 24M, Base 97M, and Large 335M).
 The depth maps serving as model input are produced via the default $518^2 \rightarrow 1024^2$ pipeline.
 In contrast, a higher-fidelity map from a $1024^2 \rightarrow 1024^2$ pipeline is used as the supervision target for our depth refinement and $l_{inte}$.
-All final results are reported using depth maps from the Large model unless stated otherwise.
 The S, B, and L models require 47ms, 91ms, and 127ms per inference at the default pipeline, respectively.